KUTU-CD

-KUTU-CD, virtual channel 25 (UHF digital channel 17), is a low-powered, Class A dual Univision/Telemundo-affiliated television station licensed to Tulsa, Oklahoma, United States.
-The station is owned by the Tyler Media Group.
-KUTU-CD's programming and advertising sales offices are located at Eastland Plaza (on East 21st Street and South 145th East Avenue) in southeast Tulsa, and its transmitter is located atop the Bank of America Center (at the corner of West 6th Street and South Boulder Avenue West) in downtown Tulsa.
+KUTU-CD (channel 25) is a low-power, Class A television station in Tulsa, Oklahoma, United States, affiliated with the Spanish-language networks Univision, UniMás, and Telemundo.
+Owned by Tyler Media Group, the station maintains programming and advertising sales offices at Eastland Plaza (on East 21st Street and South 145th East Avenue) in southeast Tulsa, and its transmitter is located atop Arvest Tower (at the corner of West 6th Street and South Boulder Avenue West) in downtown Tulsa.
 Master control and some internal operations are based at the facilities of sister stations and fellow Univision and Telemundo affiliates KUOK and KTUZ-TV near Southeast 51st Street and Shields Boulevard in southern Oklahoma City.

-On cable, KUTU-CD is available on Cox Communications channel 14 in both standard and high definition.

 History

 The station was founded on December 30, 1994, as very low-power K25FF; the call letters were never used on-air.
 The station was finally granted a license sometime in 1996 under the call letters KLOT-LP.
 The station was then sold to Little Rock, Arkansas-based Equity Broadcasting Corporation (later Equity Media Holdings), under the licensee "Woodward Broadcasting, Inc.", in 2004.
 On March 1, 2005, the station changed its call letters to KUTU-CA, and became an affiliate of Spanish–language network Univision.

 On June 25, 2008, Equity announced that it was selling KUTU to Luken Communications, LLC.
 The sale preceded Equity Media Holdings' Chapter 11 bankruptcy protection filing in December 2008; offers by Luken Communications to acquire Equity-owned stations in six markets were later withdrawn.
 KUTU-CA was later sold at auction to the Oklahoma City-based Tyler Media Group on April 16, 2009.
 The following year, the station filed a construction permit to move to UHF channel 45 and at the same time, upgrade its transmitter's effective radiated power from 5.06 kilowatts to about 25 kilowatts.
 In December 2011, KUTU-CA shut down its analog signal and flash-cut its digital signal into operation on UHF channel 25; its call letters were also modified to KUTU-CD.